Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 - Using either [strategy constraints](/reference/strategy-constraints) or [segments](/reference/segments) (which are a collection of constraints) to determine which user receives which version for more control than a gradual rollout.

-- [Strategy variants](/reference/strategy-variants) are used for more advanced cases.
-For example, if you have 2+ new features and are testing to see if they are better than the old one, you can use strategy variants to split your population of users and conduct an A/B test with them.
+- [Strategy variants](/reference/strategy-variants) are for more advanced use cases.
+For example, if you want to test 2 different versions of a feature to see which will perform better with your users, you can use strategy variants to split your population of users and conduct an A/B test with them.

 Let’s walk through how to utilize **strategy constraints** in our Python app.